moments-behavior/orange/README.md

 # orange :orange:
 A multi-camera capture, streaming and recording GUI application for emergent cameras in C++

+Contact [Jinyao Yan](yanj11@janelia.hhmi.org) if you have questions about the software

 ![gui](images/gui.png)

 ## Video demo